How to Recover Deleted Files From USB Drive for Free Without Software

 Few people have the habit of backing up data from USB drives.
 You may have a hard time retrieving your deleted and lost files.
 No worries!
-This post shares two free and practical methods to recover deleted files from USB flash drives.
-And the first solution—WorkinTool Data Recovery, is highly-recommended for the following features.
+This post shares two free and practical methods to recover deleted files from a USB drive.
+Keep reading and you will find:

-How to Recover Deleted Files From USB Drive for Free on Windows
+How to Recover Deleted Files From USB Drive for Free With/Without Software

 Have you ever accidentally missed important files on a USB drive?
+Can you recover files deleted from a flash drive?
 Imagine this scenario, your boss asks you to copy a document from his USB drive, but you unintentionally delete some essential documents!
 It’s so embarrassing and terrible!
 But don’t panic.
-If you are looking for safe, high-efficient, and free solutions to restore deleted and lost USB files, you are at the right place!
+If you are looking for safe and high-efficient solutions to recover files from flash drives for free, you are at the right place!

-In this post, we’ve elaborated on common questions about USB drive recovery and offered some free and constructive methods to retrieve deleted files from USB flash drives on Windows.
+In this post, we’ve elaborated on common questions about USB drive recovery and offered some free and constructive methods to restore deleted files from USB flash drives on Windows.
 Stay put and keep reading.
-You’ll know how to recover deleted files from USB flash drives for free with and without software.
+You’ll know how to recover deleted files from flash drive devices for free with and without software.

-Before learning how to recover deleted files from USB drives, we must be familiar with some critical information.
-This section shares essential information you should know in advance in case of maloperation and irreversible data loss.
+Before learning how to recover files from USB for free, we must be familiar with some critical information.
+This section shares essential information you should know in advance to thumb drive recovery in case of maloperation and irreversible data loss.
 After reading, you will know how to avoid worse situations and prevent future loss when using WorkinTool Data Recovery software and CMD.

-Except for unintentional deletion, there are several other causes of USB data loss that you’d better know, including but not limited to:
+Except for unintentional deletion, there are several other causes of USB data loss that you’d better know for recovering USB drives, including but not limited to:

 - 🧷Unplug a USB flash drive while it is in use.